I camped that night in the northern part of Zion National Park, an area that I'd never visited, and it was a very warm and

 hours.
 Despite all loud ATVs and dirt bikes, though, I thought this state park was a real gem.

 Above left: Coral Pink Sand Dunes State Park is beautiful at sunset – but watch out for those dune buggies!

 Above right: ATVs and dirt bikes zipped around the campground all afternoon and evening.

-Above left: To get some solace, I snuck out to the dunes early the next morning and ate a breakfast of donuts and
+Above left: To find solace I snuck out to the dunes early the next morning and ate a breakfast of donuts and